AqwamCreates/DataPredict/docs/Tutorials/GettingStartedWithReinforcementLearning.md

     local reward = getReward(currentEnvironmentFeatureVector)

     DeepQLearning:categoricalUpdate(previousEnvironmentFeatureVector, reward, action, currentEnvironmentFeatureVector, 0) -- update() is called whenever a step is made.
-The value of zero indicates that the current environment
+The value of zero indicates that the current environment feature vector is not a terminal state.

     previousEnvironmentFeatureVector = environmentVector